-Since the first few inches of water in a swimming pool contain almost 80-90% of all the pool contaminants such as: dirt, body oils and bacteria, it’s important to the health of your pool and its patrons that the swimming pool gutter system is doing its job by skimming the surface of these contaminants constantly and effectively.
+Since the first few inches of water in a swimming pool contains almost 80-90% of all the pool contaminants such as dirt, body oils, and bacteria, it’s important to the health of your pool and its patrons that the swimming pool gutter system is doing its job by skimming the surface of these contaminants constantly and effectively.

 Swimming pool gutters can range from traditional open-trough style gutters to integral recirculation systems.
 The term “integral supply and return gutter” simply means that the gutter system itself contains the pan or trough to collect the skimmed water as well as the actual piping to supply the clean, filtered water back to the swimming pool.
 Combining the plumbing within the gutter system itself reduces the potential for leaks due to broken or cracked underground piping that can be caused by freeze/thaw conditions or rust.